txels/spreadtrees/sql/README.md

 ## Values and catalogs

 With data in entity being just JSON, how do we encode non-primitive values that have meaning in a normalised way?
 E.g. we may have a "seniority" property that is a label but can convey some associated properties (like e.g. rank).
-Or how do we handle "selector-style" properties, where values are only well known set?
-We could do this fully in application code, but we can offer some support.
+Or how do we handle "enumerated" properties, where valid values are only from a well known set?
+We could do this fully in application code, but the data model can offer some support.

 Enter catalogs.

-A catalog entry contains an id (which might not be necessary), a (property) name, a value and data. (name, value) pairs are unique.
+A catalog entry contains an `id` (which might not be necessary), a (property) `name`, a `value` and data. `(name, value)` pairs are unique.

 Catalogs allow us to keep a meaningful property value in the entity that can be shown to users (and thus not require to always perform a lookup), while allowing us to look up the associated data when needed (e.g. to compute things like sort by hierarchy rank/value or compute aggregated scorecards based on those within the DB - thus making the database data/app layer accessible to multiple applications in a programming language-agnostic way).